Myths about wind power

 Taking CO2 costs alone – if a cost of €30 per tonne of CO2 emitted was applied to power produced, onshore wind energy would be the cheapest source of new power generation in Europe – and wind is already directly competitive with conventional sources in many places around the world, such as Mexico, Brazil, New Zealand, parts of China and the US.

 Wind power creates jobs!
-In 2011, approximately 670,000 people were employed directly or indirectly in the global wind power industry.
-According to an Energy [R]evolution 2012 report, wind energy would employ 1.7 million people by 2030.
+In 2012, approximately 670,000 people were employed directly or indirectly in the global wind power industry.
+According to Global Wind Energy Outlook 2012 moderate scenario, wind energy could generate over 2.6 million jobs globally by 2030.

 Jobs range from manufacturing to services and development.
 There is currently a shortage of skilled workers and engineers in the wind business.